[Read Good and Evil introduction.]

 I believe that Socrates’s conception of a good life brings all three of these aspects together.
 In the course, we break apart the different aspects to examine the most important theories in each tradition.
 And I challenge students to think about what the formula for them would be.
 How might they integrate distinct sources of value in their own lives?
 How might they live the best life for them?

 The biggest difference between this version of the course and the one I taught in 2012 came from the inspiration of Professor Bianca Cody Murphy.
-Her FYS on the “Psychology of Happiness” lays heavy stress on experiential learning.
+Her First Year Seminar (FYS) on the “Psychology of Happiness” lays heavy stress on experiential learning.
 So, I wanted to keep the critical evaluation of the ancient and modern texts but also add activities that have been shown to improve happiness and well-being.

 These assignments included requiring students to take a survey to discover their character strengths, write a letter of gratitude, practice Stoic thought disputation and engage in various aspects of campus life.
 For example, they were required to go to a sporting event, a lecture and an arts or music event, among other things, and then briefly reflect on it.